Billie Hughes: Working with Roxanne Seeman

 In 1990, Hughes wrote "Welcome to the Edge" with Roxanne Seeman and Dominic Messinger, for the daytime TV drama Santa Barbara.
 It appeared for the first time in January 1991 performed by Billie Hughes and continued as a recurring love theme for a love triangle over the next two years.
 A female vocal version also appeared in the show.
 "Welcome to the Edge" was recorded in Japanese by the female J-pop duo Wink (ウィンク, Uinku).

 In 1991, a new arrangement of Hughes' "Welcome to the Edge", produced with Roxanne Seeman, appeared as a theme song in the hit Japanese TV drama I'll Never Love Anyone Anymore (Mou Daremo Aisanai) (もう誰も愛さない) "Welcome To The Edge" (with the Japanese title "Todokanu Omoi"とどかぬ想い (One-Sided Love)) was the single and title track from the album released by Pony Canyon Japan.
 "Welcome to the Edge" remained in the Top 10 of the Billboard Japan chart for four months, selling 520,000 singles.
 The album sold 120,000 copies.

-In March 1992, Hughes performed "Welcome to the Edge" (with the Japanese title "Todokanu Omoi"とどかぬ想い (One-Sided Love)) at the NHK nationally televised Japanese Grand Prix Awards and received the award for "#1 International Single of the Year".
-MC Hammer performed "U Can't Touch This" at this show.
+In March 1992, Hughes performed "Welcome to the Edge" (with the Japanese title "Todokanu Omoi"とどかぬ想い (One-Sided Love)) at the NHK nationally televised Japan Grand Prix Awards and received the award for "#1 International Single of the Year" alongside MC Hammer performing "U Can't Touch This" in the same category.

-"Welcome to the Edge" received an Emmy nomination for Best Original Song in the television show Santa Barbara.
+"Welcome to the Edge" received an Emmy nomination for Best Original Song in the television show Santa Barbara.Hughes and Seeman wrote "Dreamlove" (Dream Love), a love theme appearing in the daytime television show Another World, for which they received a second Emmy nomination for Best Original Song.

-Hughes and Seeman wrote "Dreamlove" (Dream Love), a love theme appearing in the daytime television show Another World, for which they received a second Emmy nomination for Best Original Song.
+"Walls Of Love" and "I Love The Way You Make Me Feel" performed by Hughes appeared in the original 1989 Baywatch series.

-In September 2004, the first pop concert in history was staged on the Great Wall of China outside of Beijing with Alicia Keys headlining.
+In September 2004, The Great Wall Concert, the first-ever pop concert staged on the Great Wall of China took place outside of Beijing with Alicia Keys headlining.
 Hughes and Seeman's song "Walking on the Chinese Wall" by Philip Bailey produced by Phil Collins was the finale of the event.